fastapi/fastapi/docs/tutorial/security/http-basic-auth.md

 Use a dependency to check if the username and password are correct.

-For this, use the Python standard module <a href="https://docs.python.org/3/library/secrets.html" target="_blank">`secrets`</a> to check the username and password:
+For this, use the Python standard module <a href="https://docs.python.org/3/library/secrets.html" class="external-link" target="_blank">`secrets`</a> to check the username and password:

 ```Python hl_lines="1  13 14 15"
 {!./src/security/tutorial007.py!}